quasarframework/quasar/docs/src/pages/quasar-cli/developing-pwa/configuring-pwa.md

 :::

 ## Reload & Update Workbox
-For those who want to reload the page when the service worker is updated **and are using the default GenerateSW workbox mode**, you may as well want to make it active at once.
+For those who don't want to manually reload the page when the service worker is updated **and are using the default GenerateSW workbox mode**, you can make it active at once.
 Update the workboxOptions config in quasar.conf.js as follows:

 ```js
 // quasar.conf.js